The Path

 ABSORB

 The kyu curriculum weaves together striking, ground fighting, and martial awareness.
 Two external credentials are required milestones: the Gracie Combatives Belt and the IKCA Kenpo Black Belt.
+Conceptual grappling intelligence, verified by a qualified KJ instructor, is also required.

 Act II · Black Belt